 1. ALLOWING FISH AND ESPECIALLY SHELLFISH.
 Sadly, most fish and all shellfish are contaminated with mercury, and often with other toxic metal, as well.
 Wild caught fish are just as bad as farmed fish in this regard.
 Shellfish are particularly bad, as they are usually caught in coastal waters where toxins are dumped directly into the oceans and streams.
 Fish imported from Asia are often the worst.

 3. ALLOWING TOO MUCH JUICE.
-Juices are also too yin, with the exception of 10 ounces of carrot juice for adults, and even less for children.
+Juices, we find, are very yin.
+We allow 10 ounces of carrot juice for adults, and less for children – but that is all.
 Fruit juices are especially sugary and can disturb blood sugar and upset digestion.
 The same goes for most green drinks and smoothies.
 For more, read Carrot Juice And Other Juices on this site.

 4. ALLOWING NUTS AND SEEDS.
-These are also quite yin, somewhat difficult to digest, and slightly toxic in my experience.
+These are also quite yin, somewhat difficult to digest, and slightly toxic in our experience.
 They may contribute to impaired digestion as they are not that easy to digest.

 5. ALLOWING FERMENTED FOODS.
 A little fermented food is fine for a few months to help re-establish the gut flora, as the introductory GAPS program allows.
 However, after this, fermented foods have the following problems: they are quite yin and raw, and most contribute to aldehyde poisoning except for yogurt and kefir.
 For more, read Fermented Foods on this website.